 What if I have many years of experience?

 For experienced-level hires, employers are looking for candidates who can come in and start producing.
 Therefore, they seek candidates who have a track record of accomplishments.
 Wherever possible on your resume, quantify results, describe changes you have implemented, highlight areas where you were given or took on increased responsibilities.

 As you gain more and more experience, everything you have done will no longer fit on your resume.
 While it is important to account for your time, you do not need to give an in-depth description of every job you have had nor do you need to continue to include all of your experience during college.
 If it is related, include it with an explanation; if not, you can start to cut down or eliminate older experiences.
-Standardly, your resume should be one page in length but if you have over ten years of experience it is okay to go to two pages as long as you keep the information to the most recent and/or relevant experiences to the position you are applying for.
+Generally, your resume should be one page in length, but if you have over ten years of experience it is acceptable to have two pages as long as you keep the information to the most recent and/or relevant experiences to the position you are applying for.

 What if I want to change careers?

 As a career changer, one of your biggest challenges is convincing a potential employer to interview you based on your resume.
 Your research and ability to restate your background in new terms is critical.
-Pay particular attention to your transferable skills and be sure your resume reflects what you can do for the new industry (in this case, a hybrid resume may work best).
+Pay particular attention to your transferable skills and be sure your resume reflects what you can do for the new industry.
 The more knowledge and applicability you can show in your resume, the more likely you are to be viewed as someone ready to handle the new challenge.